SashaPatsel/coding-drills/breakouts/sinatra/README.md

 Once you've run these three commands, open the `db` folder we created in step 10.
 You should notice a new folder called `migrate`.
 Open `migrate`.
 Inside should be three files, each beginning with a random sequence of numbers.
 It is inside of these files that we will define our tables.

 * Note: Before, we mentioned that we would be using two models.
-However, we rand three commands above, creating three migration files.
+However, we ran three commands above, creating three migration files.
 The reason for this is that we need to create a join table for our users and movies.
 A user has many movies, and a movie can belong to many users.
 This third join table will help us with our queries.

 16. Even though the last step created three new files for us, you'll notice that there isn't too much content inside of those files.
 Let's go ahead and populate those schema now.
 a.
 First off, we'll create our user schema.
 We will not tackle proper authentication in this tutorial, so the only custom column we'll ask for is `username`.
 In addition, we'll ask for `created_at` and `updated_at` columns, which will automatically be filled out by ActiveRecord.
 Inside of the `create user` migration file, write the following code (place this inside of the class that was generated along with the file):